Further Particulars for IAS Fellowship Scheme

 Fellows' contribution to the IAS:

 To ensure the best experience, Fellows are required to:

 Participate in IAS activities and engage with staff and research students in relevant Departments and Colleges at Durham University;

-Present a ‘work in progress’ IAS seminar, as well as a public lecture;
+Present a ‘work in progress’ IAS seminar;

 Establish a collaborative undertaking with a Durham academic: this can be a joint publication; research project; co-convened workshop or conference; exhibition; or other joint research output;

 Contribute, where appropriate, to other relevant activities in IAS sponsored research projects;

 Acknowledge IAS support in any publications resulting from their Fellowship in Durham;